About

 Speech Recognition

 Our aim in the SRbS project was to develop new ‘parsimonious’ models of speech, useful for speech recognition, inspired by human speech production and perception.
 At the root of this lies a seeming disconnect: recent progress in speech recognition has been achieved largely through statistical models with hundreds of thousands of parameters and vast speech corpora; whereas speech is produced by the human vocal tract which is (relatively) low-dimensional.
-I currently work on a Continuous-State Hidden Markov Model recogniser, and methods to automatically derive low-dimensional representations of speech.
+We developed a Continuous-State Hidden Markov Model recogniser and methods to automatically derive low-dimensional representations of speech.